metaspartan/inframon/README.md

    WantedBy=multi-user.target
    ```

-   Replace `/path/to/servermon` with the actual path to your Inframon installation directory and `your_username` with the appropriate system username.
+   Replace `/path/to/inframon` with the actual path to your Inframon installation directory and `your_username` with the appropriate system username.
 Also replace `<your_master_server_ip>` with the actual local network IP address of your master server if running multiple machines on a local network.
 If you are running the master server, set `IS_MASTER=true` and remove the `MASTER_URL` environment variable.

 6. Enable and start the service:
    ```
-   sudo systemctl enable servermon.service sudo systemctl start servermon.service
+   sudo systemctl enable inframon.service sudo systemctl start inframon.service
    ```

 7. Open a web browser on your local network and navigate to your master server's local IP address: